-Tulsa Police to begin deploying license plate reader cameras to test new program
+Tulsa police to begin deploying license plate reader cameras to test new program

-The Sheriff’s Office isn’t the only local law enforcement agency about to install license plate readers.
+The Sheriff’s Office isn’t the only local law enforcement agency that's about to install license plate readers.

 The Tulsa Police Department said Thursday it plans to place six to nine Flock Safety cameras in and around the 61st Street and Peoria Avenue neighborhood as part of a yearlong program to test license plate reader technology.